ELTE-DH/WebArticleCurator/README.md

 - `date_first_article`: The date of the first article on the site (aslo used for archive crawling)
-- `archive_url_format`: The RE for the archive URLs of the site
+- `archive_url_format`: The RE for the archive URLs of the site (supply #year, #month, #day tags to be replaced with the actual field of date during crawling)

 The description of the required fields: